ArthurClemens/glissando/README.md

 - Efficient rendering: only 3 elements are rendered at a single time (the previous, current and next element).
 - This results in a minimal memory footprint, so safe for mobile.
 - Can be controlled with next/previous actions, jump to page action, with or without animation.
+- Use with a router: use the router location to control the slider.
-- Can be queried for state, and subscribed to changes.
+- Query for state, subscribe to changes.
 - The list of elements can be changed on the fly.
 - Right-to-left language support, using mirrored transitions.
 - Written in TypeScript.